wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 First commissioned by University of Salford.

 Luke McDonnell is a theatre maker & facilitator, living & working in Manchester for the last seven years.
 His work explores complex ideas in fun & accessible ways.
-Expect audience participation, conversations, and playing games.
+Expect audience participation, conversations, and game playing.
 <hr>
 **Maria Garcia** · *Bees and Beasts and the Horrish Fish Tales Draft 1*

-A Live Art psychological tragicomedy, exploring themes of pain, pollination, and captivity.<br>Set to Verdi's *Rigoletto*, this one-woman show follows an endometriosis surgeon who, after surviving a nightmarish shipwreck, finds herself trapped on an island with menacing beekeepers who want to use her womb to bring back an extinct species of bees.<br>The absurd story, which is somewhat biographical, invites audience members to experience & imagine Gilda's dreams & nightmares as she stage manages her own death(s).
+A Live Art psychological tragicomedy, exploring themes of pain, pollination, and captivity.<br>Set to Verdi's *Rigoletto*, this one-woman show follows an endometriosis surgeon who, after surviving a nightmarish shipwreck, finds herself trapped on an island with menacing beekeepers who want to use her womb to bring back an extinct species of bees.
+The absurd story, which is somewhat biographical, invites audience members to experience & imagine Gilda's dreams & nightmares as she stage manages her own death(s).

 Designer, director, performer, writer: Maria Garcia · Performer: Ruby Antonowicz-Behnan · Cinematographer: Wesley Cardino<br>Thank you to SPILL Think Tank.

 Maria Garcia is a Live Artist, director, and costume designer working in film, theatre, dance, performance art.
-Her interdisciplinary investigations are cinematic, haunting, and often centre around death, 'liveness', pain, and migration.
+Her interdisciplinary investigations are cinematic, haunting, and often centre around death, 'liveness', pain, migration.
 <hr>
 **Martha Pailing** · *Sheep Nit*